opplatek/bacterial_genome_analysis/README.md

 $ # NGSutils - BAMutils
 $ cd $install_dir/
-$ source activate treponema
 $ # IMPORTANT: You need at least commit a7f08f5 (9 Feb 2017)
 $ git clone git://github.com/ngsutils/ngsutils.git
 $ cd ngsutils
 $ # IMPORTANT: Make sure that both init.sh and test.sh have Python set to Python2.6+!
-If necessary, manually rename the Python version.
+If necessary, manualy set the Python version.
 For example, in init.sh (and test.sh) change "python" to "python2" otherwise you might get an error during the "make" command.
 $ # IMPORTANT2: You might have to exit the environment to install the NGSutils
-$ make
+$ # make # Only if you need other than read-only access
 $ for i in $install_dir/ngsutils/bin/*;do ln -s $i $CONDA_PREFIX/bin/$(basename $i); done
 ```